 Using Your Chain Stitch Crochet

-Once you have created a chain stitch crochet in your desired length, you can single crochet, double crochet or treble crochet into the loops formed.
+Once you have created your crochet chains in your desired length, you can single crochet, double crochet or treble crochet into the loops formed.
 Learn more about the basic crochet stitches.

 To form a single crochet stitch: (US terminology)

 - Insert the hook 2 crochet chain stitches from the end.

 - Yarn over.